ashwinvis/cookiecutter-pymod/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `cookiecutter-pymod` for local development.
+Here's how to set up `cookiecutter-pypack` for local development.
 Please note this documentation assumes you already have `virtualenv` and `Git` installed and ready to go.

-1. Fork the `cookiecutter-pymod` repo on GitHub.
+1. Fork the `cookiecutter-pypack` repo on GitHub.
 2. Clone your fork locally::

   .. code-block:: bash

     $ cd path_for_the_repo
-    $ git clone git@github.com:YOUR_NAME/cookiecutter-pymod.git
+    $ git clone git@github.com:YOUR_NAME/cookiecutter-pypack.git

 3. Assuming you have virtualenv installed (If you have Python3.5 this should already be there), you can create a new environment for your local development by typing::

   .. code-block:: bash

-    $ virtualenv cookiecutter-pymod-env
+    $ virtualenv cookiecutter-pypack-env
-    $ source cookiecutter-pymod-env/bin/activate
+    $ source cookiecutter-pypack-env/bin/activate

-    This should change the shell to look something like (cookiecutter-pymod-env) $
+    This should change the shell to look something like (cookiecutter-pypack-env) $

 4. Create a branch for local development::